BCEs and valuing benefits against the lifetime allowance

 |Pension 2||5 February 2014||£500,000||£1.5 million||(500,000/1.5m)*100=33.33%||19.8%|

-If the amount crystallised when Barbara takes the benefits from her final pension arrangement is more than 19.8% of the lifetime allowance at the point the benefits are crystallised, a lifetime allowance charge will be due.
+If the amount crystallised when Barbara takes the benefits from her final pension arrangement is more than 19.8% of the lifetime allowance at that point, a lifetime allowance charge will be due.

 Where BCEs occur at the same time (ie on the same day), it’s up to the individual to decide the order that the BCEs take for the purpose of the lifetime allowance test.
-This is only important where the lifetime allowance is going to be exceeded, as it may affect the amount of lifetime allowance charge payable.
+This is only important where the lifetime allowance is going to be exceeded.

 The exception to this is where the individual becomes entitled to tax-free cash.
 BCE 6 is always treated as occurring immediately before the BCE for the associated pension benefit (ie BCE 1, 2 or 4).